 If you experience any of these symptoms while taking Valsartan, seek a medical evaluation as soon as possible.
-Your doctor may instruct you to stop taking the drug, start taking a different drug, or keep taking a Valsartan medication that was not contaminated by NDMA.
+Your doctor may instruct you to stop taking the drug, start taking a different medicine or keep taking a Valsartan medication that NDMA did not contaminate.

 Additionally, those taking any ARB, even those not affected by NDMA contamination, may experience severe sprue-like enteropathy after months or years of use.
-This condition mimics celiac disease but does not go away when the patient stops ingesting gluten.
-Speak with your doctor if you begin to develop symptoms such as diarrhea, fatigue, abdominal discomfort, and weight loss.
+This condition mimics celiac disease but does not disappear when the patient stops ingesting gluten.
 The enteropathy generally only goes away when the patient stops taking an ARB medication.
+Speak with your doctor if you develop symptoms such as diarrhea, fatigue, abdominal discomfort, and weight loss.

 Speak with drug injury lawyers at Rutter Mills

-If you or a family member has taken a blood pressure medication containing a batch of Valsartan contaminated with NDMA, you may have the right to seek compensation through a Valsartan lawsuit.
-While a lawsuit cannot undo the physical and emotional effects of serious liver damage or cancer, it can provide you with valuable resources to get through it, including payment of medical expenses and lost wages, reimbursement for other necessary medical costs, and payment for your physical pain and suffering and any disability suffered as well as your emotional strain and the strain on your family relationships.
+Suppose you or a family member has taken a blood pressure medication containing a batch of Valsartan contaminated with NDMA.
+In that case, you may have the right to seek compensation through a Valsartan lawsuit.
+While a lawsuit cannot undo the physical and emotional effects of severe liver damage or cancer, it can provide you with valuable resources to get through it, including payment of medical expenses and lost wages, reimbursement for other necessary medical costs, and payment for your physical pain and suffering and any disability suffered as well as your emotional strain and the strain on your family relationships.

-At a stressful time like this, put your trust in a committed and compassionate legal team.
 The Valsartan lawyers at Rutter Mills are proud to represent the interests of injured clients against the big pharmaceutical companies.
+Put your trust in a committed and compassionate legal team during a stressful time like this.
 Call us today to receive a free, confidential, no-risk case analysis.